 Country's House (18ST1-13)

-The Country's House was a large wooden dwelling built in St. Mary's City, the colonial capital
+The Country's House was a large wooden dwelling built in St. Mary's City, the 17th-century capital

 of the Maryland colony, during the first decade of settlement, although the exact year of its

 construction remains unclear.
 It is possible that the house was initially built as a home for

 Cecil Calvert, the Second Lord Baltimore, in 1635, a year after the settlers arrived in Maryland.

 The earliest record for the patent is 1641, and the house was first mentioned in documents in

 1642.
 The building initially served as the home of Governor Leonard Calvert, who developed the

 100-acre property as a tobacco plantation.